nus-cs2103-AY2021S1/ip/README.md

 Expected result:
 ```
-Bananas!
+Banana!
 Here are your bananas..
 [D][✘] project (by: Sep 30 2020)
 ```